Memory and relationships

 How does a human's memory shape relationships?

-Hello!
-For this material, we raise a question: how does the human’s memory influences the relationships building?
-What memory aspects anticipate the connections with people in our network?
-And, finally: what can we do to adjust our relations, knowing these?
-Let’s take a look at studies and complement them by our practical considerations.
+What influence the human’s memory have on relationships building?
+What memory aspects predict the connections with people in our network?
+How we can adjust our relations, knowing these?

 Remembering favors and obligations